opendatasoft/codelibrary/content/page-templates/css-grid-framework/index.md

   - the ordering of elements

 > Note: this framework is used by ODS Labs team for some resources.
 > It is not intended to replace ODS default layout already used in pages.
-> It's an alternative for **power users**, looking for advanced tools, specially designed for 2 dimensions layouts instead of one.
-> You should also consider that CSS Grid layout or Flexbox are already available in very browser and can directly be used on the platform without any required framework.
+> You should also consider that CSS Grid layout or Flexbox are already available in every browser and can directly be used on the platform without any required framework.